cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/debbie_macombers_dashing_through_the_snow_2015.md

 description = """Stranded at an airport at Christmastime, Ashley Harrison accepts a ride from Dash Sutherland, who has just rented the last car in town.
 As the pair heads north, their adventures include car trouble, adopting a puppy and being secretly tailed by federal agents, who believe Ashley is up to no good.
 With a hint of romance gradually filling the air will these two fall in love or will their journey bring about an unexpected road bump to romance?"""

 [taxonomies]
-xmas_genres = ['Romance', 'Family', 'TV Movie', 'Hallmark', 'Mystery']
+xmas_genres = ['Hallmark', 'Mystery', 'TV Movie', 'Family', 'Romance']

 [extra]
 film_url = """https://letterboxd.com/film/debbie-macombers-dashing-through-the-snow/"""